 Once you’ve got the tools, you’re ready to nail the job.
 Here’s the procedure.

-- Dip the cloth in either warm water, white vinegar or nail polish remover.
+- Dip the cloth in warm water, white vinegar, or nail polish remover.

 - Place the cloth over a plastic surface and allow the solution to blend with the adhesive properly.
 Soak time will depend on the size and power of the residue.

-- Scrape away the remaining residue with a credit card or a semi-hard scarping tool.
+- Scrape away the remaining residue with a credit card or a semi-hard scraping tool.
 Be gentle with your scratching to avoid any unnecessary damage to the plastic.

 - Repeat the process if any gunk remains and if you want your plastic product to be perfectly cleaned.

 - Wipe the area with a cloth till it becomes dry.
-If you have utilized oil or vinegar, you need to wash away the odour firmly.
+If you have used oil or vinegar, you must wash away the odor firmly.

 - Fill a tub or sink with hot water.